Circassia: Geography

-Circassia was located in Eastern Europe, north of Western Asia, near the northeastern Black Sea coast.
+Circassia was located north of Western Asia, near the northeastern Black Sea coast.
 Before the Russian conquest of the Caucasus (1763–1864), it covered the entire fertile plateau and the steppe of the northwestern region of the Caucasus, with an estimated population of 1 million.

 Circassia's historical great range extended from the Taman Peninsula in the west, to the town of Mozdok in today's North Ossetia–Alania in the east.
 Historically, Circassia covered the southern half of today's Krasnodar Krai, the Republic of Adygea, Karachay-Cherkessia, Kabardino-Balkaria, and parts of North Ossetia–Alania and Stavropol Krai, bounded by the Kuban River on the north which separated it from the Russian Empire.
+In the Middle Ages, Circassia also included part of the Crimean Peninsula.

 On the Black Sea coast, the climate is warm and humid, while being moderate in the lowlands and cooler in the highlands.
 Most of Circassia is frost free for more than half the year.
 There are steppe meadows in the plains, beech and oak forests in the foothills, and pine forests and alpine meadows in the mountains.

 Sochi is considered by many Circassians as their traditional capital city.
-According to Circassians, the 2014 Winter Olympic village is built in an area of mass graves of Circassians after their defeat by the Russians in 1864.
+According to Circassians, the 2014 Winter Olympic village is built in an area of mass graves of Circassians after their defeat by the Russians Empire in 1864.

 Statehood and politics

 Institute of the Grand Prince of Circassia

 Between 1427 and 1453, Inal the Great conquered all Circassian principalities and declared himself the Grand Prince of Circassia.
 Following his death, Circassia was divided again.

 The influential principalities of Circassia regularly met to elect a Grand Prince (Пщышхо) among them, with the only condition being that the prince can trace descent from Inal the Great.
 The existence of such an institute is confirmed by foreign sources.
 In the eyes of foreign observers, the Grand Prince was considered the king of the Circassians.
 However, the individual tribes were greatly autonomous and the title was mostly symbolic.
-In 1237, the Dominican monks Richard and Julian, as part of the Hungarian embassy, visited Circassia and the main city of this country Matrega, located on the Taman Peninsula.
+In 1237, the Dominican monks Richard and Julian, as part of the Hungarian embassy, visited Circassia and the main city of the country, Matrega, located on the Taman Peninsula.
 In Matrega, the embassy received a good reception from the Grand Prince.